chrisjrn/tuokcehc/README.md

 # How does it work?
 Like Stripe's proprietary JS programs, a client-side JavaScript file is embedded in your own web site.
 When `doCheckout()` is called, an iframe is created, which displays a form that accepts cardholder data, which is sent off to Stripe for tokenization.

-Once tokenization is successful, the token is sent back to your web application, for you to handle.
+Once tokenization is successful, the browser will automatically post to a specified form.

 # Deployment